 Before you jump into building the information technology side of your business continuity strategies, you need to have an idea of the most critical elements.

-Let's get started - here are 10 essential elements in disaster recovery planning.
+Let's get started — here are 10 essential elements to include disaster recovery planning.

 Top Ten Essential Elements of a Disaster Recovery Plan (DRP)

 1. Do A Thorough IT Assessment and Inventory

 In order to put a reliable disaster recovery plan into action, you first need to do a thorough inventory of your IT assets.
 This will include on-site hardware and software, and also all the cloud-based systems and services that your business operations rely on.

 This assessment and risk analysis is generally conducted by your IT provider and, depending upon the size of your company and the complexity of business processes, your DRP assessment can take some time.

 If the DRP assessment is not done or is incomplete, an organization may find it difficult to recover critical processes or data in the event of an IT disaster.

 As part of your disaster recovery planning, a managed security service provider can play a key role in ensuring that your security and compliance requirements are being met, regardless of your industry.